-By the early 1970s, the eastern parts of Canada's Arctic were experiencing a large increase in population.
-According to medical practitioners working in the area, in 1971 Inuit had the highest birth rate in the world, three times higher than in southern Canada.
+By the early 1970s, Canada's Eastern Arctic was experiencing a dramatic increase in population.
+According to medical practitioners working in the area, Inuit had the highest birth rate in the world, three times higher than in southern Canada, in 1971.
 In the smaller communities, Inuit midwives were still delivering 70% of babies.
 In response to a questionnaire distributed to Inuit that included questions on the topic of childbirth, an unknown respondent stated with regard to childbirth, "Some Eskimo women come [and] help.
 Usually women.
 Maybe wife's mother, husband's mother, and friends."
 Another respondent points out, "Certain women do better than others.
 Usually the older ones ...
 But if it is a difficult birth they ... call a doctor."
 A third respondent indicates that the "husband tells people of birth of baby ... they tell police of the birth of the baby five days afterwards."
 In the mid-1970s women were sent to southern hospitals for delivery, sometimes for the last six weeks of their pregnancies.
-147 Only later would this role pass to the hospital at Iqaluit.
+Only later would this role pass to the hospital at Iqaluit.

-Birth control was promoted by some politicians as a means of reducing costs for the administration of the north by reducing the population.
-During the NWT Council Debates session in 1970, a member of the Council of the Northwest Territories presented a motion concerning family planning in the north.
-The motion stated that employment opportunities and resources were incapable of sustaining the population if it continued so action was required to develop appropriate family-planning education and "devices."
-148 The member continued to press the NWT Commissioner in June 1969 and January 1970 regarding the government's progress on the matter.
-The Commissioner responded by stating that the matter is under review and that new education programs would be a lot of "hard work."
-150
+The RCMP raised concerns over the availability of birth control, and during the NWT Council Debates session in 1970, Dr. Barber presented a motion that was carried concerning family planning in the North.
+The motion stated that current employment opportunities and resources were incapable of sustaining the population if it continued to grow as it was.
+Action was required in order to develop appropriate family-planning education and "devices."
+Dr. Barber continued to press the NWT Commissioner in June 1969 and January 1970 regarding the government's progress on the matter.
+The Commissioner responded by referring to the existing birth control information available at health centres across the NWT.
+He simply offered that any new development would be a lot of "hard work," and that the matter is under review.

-The history of access to birth control in the north includes the experiences of women who were convinced or forced to undergo sterilization.
+The history of access to birth control in the North is complicated by the experiences of women who were convinced or forced to undergo sterilization.
 Roman Catholic priests called attention to the issue, which received national coverage.
-Father Lechat estimated that 23% of women in Igloolik had been sterilized.
-151 Barry Gunn, a former regional administrator in Iqaluit, claimed women agreed to the sterilization procedures and signed forms to that effect.
+Father Lechat estimated that 23% of women in Igloolik had been sterilized; nationally, the Minister of National Health and Welfare said that four hundred and seventy Inuit and Aboriginal women had been sterilized in 1972 alone.
+Similar procedures also occurred at the hospital at Iqaluit, in addition to male vasectomies.
+Barry Gunn, a former regional administrator in Iqaluit, claimed women agreed to the sterilization procedures and signed forms to that effect.
 However, due to language issues, they may not have realized what they were agreeing to.
 Medical personnel have argued that the policy was not rooted in malice and the women were not forced.
-152 services, and came up with the inevitable statement that birth control services were needed.
-If Eskimo women keep losing children-a source of wealth and comfort to them- then no amount of propaganda about birth control will convince them of the need to keep the population down.
-The Northwest Territories showed a curious paradox in 1968-all the official talk was of boom and economic expansion and the need for labour in the North, whereas the Territorial Council endeavoured to keep the native people from reproducing.

-Discussions about birth control and the reports of sterilization were revealing about qallunaat and government attitudes towards the role and future of Inuit.
-J. R. Lotz, who had worked for the government, wrote an article in 1968 about "northern development" that set out in stark terms the way in which racial factors influenced policy.
+Discussions about birth control and the reports of sterilization were revealing about Qallunaat and government attitudes towards the role and future of Inuit.
+J. R. Lotz, who had worked for the NANR, wrote an article in 1968 about "northern development" that set out in stark terms the way in which racial factors influenced policy.
 He wrote: